-The sightings of UFOs have become a norm throughout the years since it is its very first speculated appearance on Earth back in 1947 when pilot Kenneth Arnold witnessed unidentified flying saucers dip and swerve at astonishing speed.
+The sightings of UFOs have become a norm throughout the years since its very first speculated appearance on Earth back in 1947, when pilot Kenneth Arnold witnessed unidentified flying saucers dip and swerve at astonishing speed.
 One interview from him and everything changes when the alien conspiracies attack across the globe and take over the media to this day.
-Though it turned out to merely geek fantasies and little kids’ wild imaginations on making friends with bulgy-headed, long-fingered, and commonly green Earth foreigners, they have proven their existence again by illegally parking their saucers on farmers’ crops at night (without a parking ticket, at that!).
+Though it turned out to be merely geek fantasies and little kids’ wild imaginations on making friends with bulgy-headed, long-fingered and commonly green Earth foreigners, they have proven their existence again by illegally parking their saucers on farmers’ crops at night (without a parking ticket, at that!).
 They may be quick to leave before the public meets their eye, but one thing for certain is they purposely leave their mark on the planet.

 Lo’ and behold, the crop circle, also known as the “saucer nests.”